 Common Types Used in Rice Noodle Dishes

-• Flat Rice Noodles (Cheung Fun): These wide, thin noodles are often steamed and served in dim sum dishes or stir-fried with vegetables and sauces.
-Their soft texture makes them perfect for soaking up flavors.
+- Flat Rice Noodles (Cheung Fun): These are wide and thin, often steamed or stir-fried with veggies and sauce.
+Their soft texture soaks up whatever flavor you add.

 Cooking Techniques for Rice Noodles